nodejs/node/doc/guides/technical-priorities.md

 blocking the event loop will interfere with other supporting work like metrics gathering and health checks.
-Node.js must provide good support for using multiple threads in order to ensure the continued growth and success of Node.js.
+Node.js must provide good support for using multiple threads to ensure the continued growth and success of Node.js.

 ## Single Executable Applications